The Biggest Mistake UA Managers Make (Overlooking ASO)

 So why do ASO and UA work best together and how can app teams leverage them most effectively?
 Let’s break this down into parts:

-Impact of App Store Optimization on app growth
+1. Impact of ASO on app growth

 ASO is the process of improving an app’s visibility in the app stores with the primary goal of increasing app downloads and your app’s conversion rate (turning app impressions into downloads).
 According to Apple, up to 65% of all app downloads come from users who search for a specific keyword on the App Store, so if you aren’t investing time in ASO, you’re missing out on the largest discovery channel available within the store.